Madhumal-Thushan/Personal-Health-Tracker/README.md

 ### API Documentation
 used Swagger in this application.
 Once Application starts you can access Swagger API Doc at : http://localhost:8080/swagger-ui/index.html#/
+---- API Documantation Doc Added to the root folder
 ### Notification Service
 The system sends two types of notifications: